 “There’s also another side to war.
 Those doing the fighting also have to wait, often for many days or weeks, behind the front, before anything happens.
 Then, later, when the guns fall silent, there’s the strange immobility of the ruins.
 War is also these moments and these places, away from the noise of battle, where the fighting has stopped, or not yet begun.
+Before the battles are announced, there is, behind the front, the long wait of those who will have to lead them.
+Then, once the weapons have been silenced, the silence of the ruins remains.
+These moments and these places, outside the clash of arms, where one does not fight or not yet, where one does not die or not yet, it ‘s also the war.
 This is the world Maryam Ashrafihas found herself bearing witness to since first travelling to Kurdistan in 2012,an intermediary world, somewhere between life and death, a space that has pervaded the territory since the beginning of the confrontation between the Kurdish forces and Islamic State in 2014.
 Through the lens of her camera, she tells the story of communities shaped by the continual presence of guns, damaged by war but nevertheless forging a new collective existence.
 Alongside the Kurdish women soldiers, the photographer thus also tells the story of the transformation of the condition of women that the Kurdish movement has given rise to thanks to the unprecedented situations brought about by the Syrian civil war. ” Allan Kaval

 I have chosen to stay behind the front lines and observe what is happening in these “grey” areas of war, with the aim to share the daily life of the soldiers and those who continue to live in the ruins, despite the reality of their predicament.